datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter3.md

 xp: 100
 ```

 The lesson demonstrated how caching helps (or not) when a second dataframe depends on another dataframe.
 This exercise practices caching two dataframes, one of which depends on the other.

 A dataframe `df1` is loaded from a csv file.
 Several processing steps are performed on this dataframe. `df1` has 606,568 rows.
-If `df1` is to be used repeatedly then it is a candidate for caching.
+As `df1` is to be used more than once it is a candidate for caching.

 A second dataframe `df2` is created by copying `df1`, then performing two additional compute-intensive steps.
 It has 499,691 rows.
 It is also a candidate for caching.
 However, because `df2` depends on `df1` the question arises: should we cache `df1`, or cache `df2`, or cache both?
-Keep in mind that caching incurs a cost.
+Note that caching incurs a cost.
 Caching costs run time as well as memory.

 `@instructions`
-Four operations are performed.
+Four operations are performed on the two dataframes.
 Each one is timed.
-These four operations are captioned:
+These four operations are captioned as follows:

 1. df1_1st
 2. df1_2nd
 3. df2_1st
 4. df2_2nd

-There are two cache statements.
-Initially the second one is commented out.
-These statements are called "Caching df1" and "Caching df2".
+* There are two cache statements.
+* Initially the second one is commented out.
+* These statements are called "Caching df1" and "Caching df2".

-Below the four timed operations are True or False questions.
-Set the corresponding variable below the question if you believe the answer is True.
-Otherwise set it to False.
+* Below the four timed operations are True or False questions.
+* Set the corresponding variable below the question if you believe the answer is True.
+* Otherwise set it to False.

 `@hint`
 Try enabling or disabling the commented out caching statements and running (without submitting).
 Try all four combinations.